SharePoint/PnP-Guidance/articles/Synchronize-term-groups-sample-app-for-SharePoint.md

-# Synchronize term groups sample app for SharePoint
+# Synchronize term groups sample add-in for SharePoint
 As part of your Enterprise Content Management (ECM) strategy, you can synchronize term groups across multiple SharePoint term stores.

  _**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

-The [Core.MMSSync](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.MMS) sample shows you how to use a provider-hosted app to synchronize a source and target taxonomy.
-This app synchronizes two term stores in the managed metadata service - a source and a target term store.
+The [Core.MMSSync](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.MMS) sample shows you how to use a provider-hosted add-in to synchronize a source and target taxonomy.
+This add-in synchronizes two term stores in the managed metadata service - a source and a target term store.
 The following objects are used to synchronize term groups:

 • **TermStore**